sergioomarsanchez/sergioomarsanchez/README.md

 Please, if you have any question or inquery, contact me...

-- 🌱 I’m currently learning: React Native and creating a "my finances" app
+- 🌱 I’m currently learning: Python and creating a "my fin" app is done and deployed here <a href="https://myfin-sergioomarsanchez.vercel.app/">Here</a> working on responsive

-- Protfolio, and Pizza app DONE!: Check it out <a href="https://sergioomarsanchez.netlify.app/">Here</a>
+- Protfolio, and Pizza app DONE!: Check them out <a href="https://sergioomarsanchez.netlify.app/">Here</a>

 - 📫 How to reach me: sanchez.omar.sergio@gmail.com or in <a href="https://www.linkedin.com/in/sergio-omar-sanchez-6ba362104">LinkedIn</a>